djoufson/Inference-Engine/README.md

 # **Inference Engine ⚙️**
-This project is a C# clas Library made with .NET 6, that is for solving inferrence problems with an engine running the forward chaining algorithm.
+This project is a C# class Library made with .NET 6, that is for solving inferrence problems with an engine running the forward chaining algorithm.

 This is the documentation provided to use this package